 “Yep.
-The Pokemon League has been doing the majority of the funding, and we’ve made a lot of progress.
+The Indigo League has been doing the majority of the funding, and we’ve made a lot of progress.
 Unfortunately, it’s almost impossible to get objective interspecies measures.
 The best we can do is estimate a pokemon’s capabilities compared to others of the same species.”

 Red navigates to the page labeled “Biology,” and looks down the list of options.
 Diet, Life Cycle, Chemical Composition… “Okay, I think I see it.”
 He taps Comparative Metrics, and a bar graph slowly begins to populate, comparing things like muscle mass, chitin density, neuron count, and more to the total average of registered spinaraks within the same age and gender range.
 Some of the bars go up, while others go down from the baseline of 0% difference.
 “Woah.
 This is awesome.”

 “Indeed.
 We’re working on one that will compare performance metrics directly, measured through simulations in virtual space, but in the meantime this might help.”